-Falling oil prices are currently delivering respite for many customers in off gas areas, however for those who are currently seeking a heating system for a building project, the impact of their selection on their bills could be of great consequence for many years to come.
+The long term cost of oil is really a guessing game, given its historical peaks and troughs.
+For those who are currently seeking a heating system for a building project, the impact of their selection on heating bills could be of great consequence for many years to come.

 Our top three tips:

-- What are the insulation levels of the property?
+What are the insulation levels of the property?

 For renovation projects in particular, the better insulated your home the more efficient it is to heat, which means smaller energy bills.
 Your home’s efficiency will also impact the size of the heating system you require – the lower your heat demand, the smaller and cheaper the heating system, and the less work it needs to do, which all in all means a far cheaper to run home.

-Selecting whether you have underfloor heating or radiators, and what floor covering you use, can all effect what the industry call your ‘system star rating’.
-The more efficient your selections, the higher your star rating, which ultimately means lower fuel bills.
-Typically well insulated homes with underfloor heating downstairs and radiators upstairs (oversized if a renovation) return the best results.
+Selecting whether you have underfloor heating or radiators, and what floor covering you use, can all effect the efficiency of your ground source heat pump system, which ultimately effects your fuel bills.
+Typically, well insulated homes with underfloor heating downstairs and radiators upstairs (oversized if a renovation) return the best results.
 See Kensa’s website for more details: https://www.kensaheatpumps.com/heat-emitter-guide/

 Your land is worth more than you think